eyyeung/bugbite_ID/README.md

 # BugBite ID

 * Description:
     * An web application to help you identify what bugs bite you through an image of your bug bite and suggests bug-based and situation-based products and pest control companies.
+For a live demo of the app, click this [link](http://insightfulanalytics.website).

 * Types of bug bites that this web application can identify: